jbergstroem/cache-key-exists/README.md

 # cache-key-exists

-Peek into the Github action cache and see if a certain key exists.
+Find out if a key exists in the Github Actions cache.

 The default behavior of [actions/cache][gh-cache] is to download the cache if it exists and give you an output to test against.
 This action allows you to bypass the download/restore part and instantly